What is js13kGames?

 Five Hamlet hosting plans for 12 months each from the NodeBB team.

-There are four different categories, you can submit your game to any of them - it's up to you.
+There are five different categories, you can submit your game to any of them - it's up to you.

-There's a special page for everything about the new WebXR category if you want to know more.
+There are special pages for Web Monetization and WebXR categories if you want to know more.